geekwright/fbcomment/docs/readme.txt

 Open Graph meta data.
 Click on the Open Graph icon in the lower right of a FBComments block display to access it.

-Three blocks are available.
+The following blocks are available.

 Comment       - Facebook comments
 Like          - Facebook like button
-Combo       - Facebook like button and comments in a single block
+Combo         - Facebook like button and comments in a single block Activity Feed - Facebook Activity Feed for a domain Like Box      - Facebook Like Box for a Facebook Page Post to Feed  - Post to user's Facebook Feed

-These blocks can be cloned as needed.
+Show Feed     - Show the latest posts from a specified newsfeed

 Notes
 =====

 This module has been tested in XOOPS version 2.5.5. and ImpressCMS version 1.2.7 and 1.3.4.

+This module includes the Facebook SDK for PHP which is licensed under the Apache License, Version 2.0.
+For more information see the files in the fbcomment/include/facebook directory.

 This module was developed by geekwright, LLC.
 Report any bugs or issues to richard@geekwright.com